sailajachebrolu/hello-world/README.md

 Hi Everyone,

-I am sailaja working in Tesco
+I am sailaja working in Tesco as SDE1